skyguy126/traffic_inference/docs/index.md

 Recommended subsections:

-### **3.0 Assumptions & Proposed Solutions**
+### **3.1 Assumptions & Proposed Solutions**

-Throughout this project, we make the following assumptions
+Throughout this project, we make the following assumptions:

 - Traffic is sparse: at any given time, only zero or one car occupies any camera's field of view.
 This pushes the edge case where multiple cars pass a single camera at one time, and two events must be detected, out of scope.
 In future work, this assumption can be lifted by inspecting the difference in encrypted network traffic when one car versus multiple cars pass.
 For example, if the disturbance size is found to be dependent upon the number of cars in the camera's view, this can be probabilistically added into the algorithm to trigger two anonymous events instead of one.
 - No two cameras' fields of view overlap: no two cameras will pick up the same event.
 This assumption is reasonable because we are looking for coarse traffic tracking.
 Future work could be robust to this by inferring based on camera proximity and field of view to throw out events that are likely duplicates.
 - Each camera transmits only to its associated access point, with no other traffic on that link; therefore all WiFi traffic observed on that network originates from the camera.
 In future work, this assumption could be relaxed by making the simulated WiFi network more robust, such as positioning packet sniffers between cameras and using triangulation to determine the camera from which the packets originate from.
 This would also decrease the deployment costs of such a system by decreasing the number of packet sniffers needed.
 - The WiFi sniffer is positioned so it is within range of only a single camera/access-point pair at any given time, preventing capture of unrelated over-the-air traffic.
 This assumption is made to control our system, but future work could look to detect and filter out such noise.
+- We assume minimal or no network level packet loss, whereas in reality packet losses are quite common, especially video streams over UDP.
 - The multi-vantage identification system generates embeddings solely from vehicle appearance without incorporating temporal or spatial metadata.
-It performs reliably when vehicle colors differ significantly, but error rates may increase when vehicles have similar appearances.
+It performs reliably when vehicle colors differ, but error rates may increase when vehicles have similar appearances.
 In our project, we use only one model of car (Toyota Prius), selected due to its medium size and prevalence in the real world.
 Cars are differentiated solely on a color basis, but future work could use license plate detection or other differentating features to more reliably track cars at edge nodes.
 - All simulations are run in CARLA's synchronous mode.
 This was found to be necessary in order to synchronize the cars' movement with camera capture, so that videos would correctly show the car moving across the camera in "real time".
 While we were not able to investigate this requirement deeply due to time constraints, we hypothesize that this is necessary due to system constraints, as camera capture takes significant time compared to an asynchronous tick.
 The main benefit of asynchronous mode is more robust car movement with respect to acceleration, deceleration, and turning, but we decided that we could safely forego these features for our purposes.
 This is because for both edge and inner cameras, we are simply detecting a car's presence in a camera's view, and more precise aspects about its movement (other than a single instantaneous velocity) are not included in calculations.
 - All cars ignore traffic lights, and move at a relatively constant velocity.
 This assumption could be relaxed by introducing further uncertainty in calculations.
 In the future, actual data of traffic light patterns could even be integrated as further "ground-truth" data to improve tracking results.
 - The edge camera multi-vantage tracking approah uses a hardcoded value for the cosine similarity threshold.
 This value should be dynamically derived based on current scene and environment conditions to ensure stability between different CARLA maps and vehicles.
 - This project uses deterministic vehicle route mapping to further allow control for result replication.
 - Inner cameras were placed overhead to allow for cleaner data collection, but this is often not representative of reality.
 Robustness to camera placement should be explored in future work.

-### **3.1 System Architecture**
+### **3.2 System Architecture**
 ![System Pipeline](./assets/img/system_pipeline.png)

 The system architecture is organized into three major subsystems: edge-camera perception, inner-camera wireless side-channel sensing, and a central fusion/inference module.
 Edge cameras handle visual detection, tracking, and global ID assignment, while inner cameras contribute anonymized event streams derived from encrypted Wi-Fi traffic.
 A final inference layer—implemented either with a Kalman+Hungarian tracker or a global graph-based optimizer.
 The final layer integrates these heterogeneous event sources into coherent vehicle position inferences.

-### **3.2 Data Pipeline**
+### **3.3 Data Pipeline**
 Explain how data is collected, processed, and used.

 #### CARLA Setup

-The CARLA simulator is instianted via the `pylot` docker container and all ports are exposed on the host.
+The CARLA simulator is instianted via the [pylot docker container](https://github.com/erdos-project/pylot) and all ports are exposed on the host.
 The simulator is run within a docker container to ensure reproducability and easy sharing of dependencies.
 All ephermal code and data collection is executed on the host itself.

 #### Car Control & Scenario Generation